JacobWashburn-USDA/MatchPlant/4_bbox_drawer/README.md

 # **Bounding Box Annotation Tool**

 This Python utility creates annotated image datasets for object detection models.
-It provides an interactive interface for drawing bounding boxes around objects of interest and supports COCO and YOLO annotation formats with Windows and macOS platform implementations.
+It provides an interactive interface for drawing bounding boxes around objects of interest and supports COCO (.json file) and YOLO (.txt file) annotation formats with Windows and macOS platform implementations.

 ### **Note**
 This tool is essential for deep learning workflows that require creating annotated training datasets.
 It provides an intuitive interface for drawing bounding boxes, managing multiple categories, and exporting annotations in standard formats, making the dataset creation process more efficient and organized.